 There are a number of different types of stout:

 - Chocolate stout

 - Imperial stout

 - Oyster stout

 - Milk stout

 Roasted Barley is the key ingredient in Irish beer like the classic Irish Stout, it gives the beer a dry coffee like taste, a very dark color but still a white foam.
 This key ingredient is in fact at an high temperature roasted unmalted barley grain, to prevent it from burning the grain is lightly sprayed with water.

-At Coopers you can buy mixes for Irish beer and the also have an excellent Complete Irish Stout Package this has all the ingredients you need to make a beer that has an impressive richness of chocolate malts and roasted barley.
+At Coopers they have an excellent Irish Stout Package this has all the ingredients you need to make a beer that has an impressive richness of chocolate malts and roasted barley.
 A wonderful Irish beer you should really try brewing.